Dr. Seth Collings Hawkins (bottom photo, left) is an American anthropologist, writer, and wilderness, EMS, and emergency

-With experience as a ground search and high-angle rope technician for SAR teams in Virginia and Kentucky, David currently works as a Paramedic for Powell County Ambulance Service, deploys to austere environments as a member of the U.S. Department of Health and Human Services’ Incident Management Team, and is a full-time Lecturer in Eastern Kentucky University’s baccalaureate Emergency Medical Care program.
+With experience as a ground search and high-angle rope technician for SAR teams in Virginia and Kentucky, David (top photo, left) currently works as a Paramedic for Powell County Ambulance Service, deploys to austere environments as a member of the U.S. Department of Health and Human Services’ medical Incident Management Team, and is an Assistant Professor in Eastern Kentucky University’s School of Safety, Security, and Emergency Management.
 When school's not in session at EKU, he teaches EMT courses at Landmark Learning in Cullowhee, NC.

 Also a Kentucky Division of Emergency Management (KYEM) Level II Technical Rope Rescue Technician, David is the Chair of the KYEM Search and Rescue Advisory Committee’s Subcommittee on Wilderness Medicine.
 He also serves on the Education Committee and Protocol Working Group of the Kentucky Board of Emergency Medical Services.
 He is a member of the Wilderness Medical Society and a Fellow of the Academy of Wilderness Medicine.

 David also coordinates the RedSTAR wilderness EMS unit serving Kentucky's Red River Gorge.